 In Vitro Fertilisation (IVF) treatment is one of several techniques available to help couples and individuals struggling to have a baby, conceive.
 During IVF treatment, eggs are removed from the woman’s ovaries and placed in vitro (in a test tube, which is where the word vitro comes from).
 The egg is then fertilised by the sperm in a laboratory.
 The fertilised egg is called an embryo and it is implanted into the woman’s womb where the hope is that it will develop into a healthy pregnancy.

 IVF is not suitable for everyone.
 Some people may have problems, such as irregular or absent ovulation, that can be corrected with drug treatment alone.
 So, it is important you understand all of your options before proceeding.
-At Wessex Fertility, we ensure you understand every aspect of your infertility and the best treatments to pursue.
+At Wessex Fertility, we ensure you understand every aspect of your fertility issues and the best treatments to pursue.

 Understanding IVF treatment step by step is important before undertaking this kind of treatment.
 IVF treatment can be a difficult journey, but at Wessex Fertility we are with you every step of the way.
 The IVF process involves 6 main stages: